 HISTORY OF SCHOOL

-Rose Bud School Liluah was born, Playing between Don Bosco Lilah and Rose Bud School was a challenging task, as times were very hard and surety of survival of Rose Bud was always a very big question, but as we say there is no replacement for hard work, it finally paid, Ten years down the line Mrs. Vincent resigned from Don Bosco Liluah to finally take over as full-time headmistress, in 1977, the strength grew and the next rented property was at P- 48, Vivekanda Nagar a hop skip and a jump, away from p 31, One cannot rule out the support of the members of Vivekanand Colony whose constant support today is priceless as they always considered it to be their home, 1977 to 1987 turned out to be the paradigm shift in the development of the school,
+Within a decade of the creation of the school, Mrs. Vincent resigned from Don Bosco, Liluah to finally take over as full-time headmistress in 1977.
+There was an expansion in the strength and the next rented property was at P- 48, Vivekanda Nagar not too far from P-31.
+The constant support of the members of Vivekanand Colony is irreplaceable until today as they always considered it to be their home, 1977 to 1987 turned out to be the paradigm shift in the development of the school.

 With the assistance of Mr. K.S Narayan(Secretary of Rose Bud School, Liluah) mentor, guide, and colleague of Mr. Vincent of Don Bosco Liluah, the new property was purchased at 268/A G.T Road.
 Rose Bud school, Liluah, further accentuated itself towards success.
 The process of affiliating the school to the government of West Bengal and the council for the Indian School Certificate Examination was commenced effectively.
 In 1990, the new complex was inaugurated and the school received its affiliation to the Council For the Indian School Examination, in 1999.